manish8171/pyq-notes-extractor/README.md

 ## Legal Note

 This tool is for **personal educational use only**.
-PYQ PDFs from notesgallery.com are freely available on that website.
+PYQ PDFs are freely available on the internet.
 This tool simply automates the process of finding and downloading them.
 Do not redistribute scraped content.

 ---